exyleio/exyleio/docs/guides/developers/projects/exyleio-web/README.md

 To contribute to this project, you will need a strong knowledge of web frontend technologies, namely JavaScript, TypeScript, CSS, HTML, JSX, and TSX.
 As well as a bit of networking/browser fundamentals such as the HTTP protocol, localStorage API, and polyfills.
+You can lean all that and more in the [MDN](https://developer.mozilla.org).

 ### SolidJS